cardiffnlp/en-cy-bilingual-embeddings/README.md

 ```bash
 python3 src/vecmap_eval_launcher.py --testdict TEST-DICT --source-vectors-folder MAPPED-ENG-FOLDER --target-vectors-folder MAPPED-WEL-FOLDER --results-folder RESULTS-FOLDER
 ```
 Note that there are several methods for retrieving similar words in bilingual spaces.
 Please refer to the original VecMap codes for all the variants.
-Here we use as default `nearest neighbours by cosine similarity`, which is the fastest method, although `csls` works slighty better.
+Here we use as default `nearest neighbours by cosine similarity`, which is the fastest method, although `csls` works slightly better.

 ### Results